pangeo-data/pangeo/docs/collaborators.rst

 Pangeo receives support from the NASA `ACCESS Program`_, which funds projects that enhance, extend, and improve existing components of NASA’s distributed and heterogeneous data and information systems infrastructure.
-This award supports scientists and engineers at the University of Washington (UW), the National Center for Atmospheric Research (NCAR), Anacona Inc., and Element 84.
+This award supports scientists and engineers at the University of Washington (UW), the National Center for Atmospheric Research (NCAR), Anaconda Inc., and Element 84.
 The public details of the awards will be published when NASA makes them available.
 In total, we were awarded $1.5M over a two year period (Sept.
 2018 - Aug.
 2020).

 The specific solicitation we responded to is `here <https://nspires.nasaprs.com/external/solicitations/summary.do?method=init&solId={7782DF97-B7AE-BDEC-A677-E96F281D39A3}&path=closedPast>`_.

 The project's focus will be on the development of new data discovery tools and processing of remote sensing datasets.

 .. _ACCESS Program: https://science.nasa.gov/earth-science/earth-science-data/open-solicitations-earth-science-data-systems/#access